Privacy and Cookies Policy

 What are my rights?

-Under the GDPR, you have the following rights, which we will always work to uphold:
+Under the Privacy Regulations, you have the following rights, which we will always work to uphold:

-• the right to be informed about our collection and use of your personal data.
-This Privacy Policy should tell you everything you need to know, but you can always contact us to find out more or to ask any questions using the details in clause 15;
+- the right to be informed about our collection and use of your personal data.
+This Privacy Policy should tell you everything you need to know, but you can always contact us using the details at the bottom of this policy to find out more or to ask any questions;

-• the right to access the personal data we hold about you.
-Clause 13 tells you how to do this;
+- the right to access the personal data we hold about you;

-• the right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.
-Please contact us using the details in clause 15 to find out more;
+- the right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.
+Please contact us using the details at the bottom of this policy to find out more;

-• the right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that we have.
-Please contact us using the details in clause 15 to find out more;
+- the right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that we have.
+Please contact us using the details at the bottom of this policy to find out more;

 Further information about your rights can also be obtained from the Information Commissioner’s Office or your local Citizens Advice Bureau.